-Georgia Emmons is a freshman Music Education major at the University of Tennessee at Martin.
+Georgia Emmons is a sophomore Music Education major at the University of Tennessee at Martin.
 She graduated from McNairy Central High School in Selmer, Tennessee as Valedictorian.
 Although academic studies are important to Georgia, she has always enjoyed the arts more.
 Georgia has attended several honor bands, clinics, and festivals over her seven years of playing the horn and has been an intern for some of the band programs in her county.
 To say the least, she is very excited to delve deeper into the world of music.
 In her spare time, Georgia likes to paint, read, and run-- not all at the same time, though!
 During the summer, Georgia volunteers her time to performing with the orchestra for her hometown’s annual production of a musical.
 She also has a strong love for dogs and makes it known whenever she spots one.

 Unless otherwise noted, all performances are in the Blankenship Recital Hall, located on the first floor of the Fine Arts Building.